 Well before the internet existed, or people bought cookbooks, girls (and how sad it was nearly always girls), learned how to cook by their mom/grandma/aunt’s sides from a very young age.
 Not only did girls assist in the kitchen, observing how mami did things, they learned about life and womanhood in between cooking lessons.

-Tocino de chivo (salted goat meat) is a dish (and food preservation process) that was very popular in the pre-refrigeration days.
-It infuses the meat with flavor and changes its textures, so even after refrigeration came along people kept doing this.
-The method I use to dry the meat differ from the traditional (it used to be sun-dried), but the end result is nearly identical.
+This method of preparing meat infuses the tocino with flavor and changes its textures, so even after refrigeration came along people kept doing this.
+The method I use to dry the meat differs from the traditional (it used to be sun-dried), but the end result is nearly identical.

 Want to know how to build a successful restaurant?
 Check out BonAppetit.com’s “Out of the Kitchen”, a glimpse into the inner workings of two successful restaurants.
 Meet the back of the house inner circle and see how face-to-face relationships keep customers coming back for more.